paulasmith1974/allocation-api-tests/README.md

 This repository contains pytest-based tests for the fictional Smart Fuel Allocation API.
 The test suite demonstrates typical API test patterns and can be run locally with Python and pytest.

+NOTE: To modify the server responses, I would need to update them on the Postman Mock Server.

 ## Contents

 - `data/` — example request/response JSON files used by tests